engagespark/api-docs/docs/index.md

 HTTP Method & Headers
 ---------------------

-The HTTP method is `POST`, and you'll need to set the following HTTP Headers:
+The HTTP method is `POST`, and you need to set the following HTTP Headers:

     Authorization: Token {API_KEY}
     Content-type: application/json